Men's health and prostate cancer: knowledge is power

 With all this in mind, the Sentara recommends yearly testing for men who are:

-- Age 40 for Black men and those with several first degrees relatives (father, son, or brother) who have been diagnosed with prostate cancer at a young age.
-This is generally before age 65.
+- Age 40-45 for Black men and those who are at high risk, specifically those with several first-degree relatives (father, son, or brother) with a history of prostate cancer.

 - Age 45 to 50 for those with one first degree family member diagnosed with prostate cancer before age 65.